How long can cats go without peeing

 It is worth mentioning that male cats are more prone to developing urinary obstructions due to narrower urethras.
 This can lead to a life-threatening blockage if not treated promptly.
 Therefore, it is especially important to monitor male cats closely and seek veterinary help if they are straining to urinate or unable to urinate.

-See also How long till 7th july
+See also How long to wait for ebay payment

 In conclusion, while cats have a certain level of urinary flexibility, it is important to be aware of your cat’s normal peeing habits.
 If there are any changes in their urinary frequency or they go for an extended period of time without peeing, it is crucial to seek veterinary help to ensure their health and well-being.